Client(s): Bill & Melinda Gates Foundation

-Technical Expertise: Family Planning & Reproductive Health, Universal Health Coverage, Social and Behavior Change
+Technical Expertise: Family Planning & Reproductive Health, Health Systems Strengthening, Social and Behavior Change

 Under its Vision FP2020 program, the India Ministry of Health and Family Welfare (MoHFW) is committed to providing contraceptive services to an additional 48 million users and averting 23.9 million births, one million infant deaths, and over 42,000 maternal deaths by 2020.
 To achieve this ambitious goal the MoHFW is looking to strengthen and expand its SM program to provide affordable and accessible essential health products to under-served segments of the health market.

 JSI has entered into a three-year agreement with the Bill & Melinda Gates Foundation (BMGF) to serve as a Technical Support Group (TSG), a think-tank and resource unit, to help the government of India (GOI) develop a long-term vision for its comprehensive social marketing program.